nomeata/haskell-for-readers/haskell-for-readers.md

 As a concrete example, consider a library that provides a type constructor `AParser` that is an instance of `Applicative`, but *not* of `Monad`.
 You write a parser `p :: AParser a` using this interface.
 Then the library can “run” this parser without actual input, and learn everything it *would* do.
 It could use that to provide a function `describe :: AParser a -> String` that produces a grammar for the given parser, which you can use as documentation, and thus these can never go out of sync.

-{::comment}
-Solution 16
-  p59: ... and dedicated data types with more *speaking* names ...
-       [In German "sprechend", like in Dutch "sprekend", would be fine, but I think for English something like "descriptive" would be better.]
-Solution 23
-  p60: 1. ... that are more likely to produce a balance*d* tree ...
-       2. ... to combine values that are present in bo*th* trees:

-[On pages 61 and 62 the order of the solutions is: 24, 27, 25, 26, 28.]

-Solution 26
-  p62: "m" sounds like it starts with a vowel, so both "a m a" should be *an m a*.
-Solution 28
-  p62: ... exactly the operations needed to [*-to*] implement pure ...
-{:/comment}